Income from Social Security

 Why Social Security is So Important

-Social Security benefits account for 50 percent or more of retirement income for three out of five beneficiaries receiving Social Security benefits who are age 65 or older.
-Nearly one out of four received all of their income from Social Security in 2010.
+Social Security benefits account for 50 percent or more of retirement income for three out of five beneficiaries who are age 65 or older.
+Nearly one out of five received all of their income from Social Security in 2014.
 For additional information view the statistics here.

-Social Security benefits are particularly important to lower income recipients.
-More than half of those in the lowest one-fifth (quintile) of older adults receiving Social Security in 2010 received all of their income from Social Security.
+Social Security benefits are particularly important to lower-income recipients.
+More than half of those in the lowest one-fifth (quintile) of older adults receiving Social Security in 2014 received all of their income from Social Security.
 The full table on income quintiles can be viewed here.

 For More Statistics on the Income of Older Adults: